netdata/netdata/docs/store/change-metrics-storage.md

 The default "update every iterations" of 60 means that if a metric is collected per second in Tier 0, then we will have a data point every minute in tier 1 and every minute in tier 2.

-You may add, or remove tiers and/or modify these multipliers, as long as the product of all the "update every" does not exceed 65535.
+Up to 5 tiers are supported.
+You may add, or remove tiers and/or modify these multipliers, as long as the product of all the "update every iterations" does not exceed 65535 (number of points for each tier0 point).

-e.g. If you simply add a fourth tier by setting `storage tiers` to 4 and defining the disk space for it, the product of the update every will be 60 * 60 * 60 = 216,000, which is > 65535.
+e.g. If you simply add a fourth tier by setting `storage tiers = 4` and defining the disk space for the new tier, the product of the "update every iterations" will be 60 * 60 * 60 = 216,000, which is > 65535.
 So you'd need to reduce
 the `update every iterations` of the tiers, to stay under the limit.

 The exact retention that can be achieved by each tier depends on the number of metrics collected.
 The more